davdmrgn/ASUS-ROG-MaximusXI-Hero-WiFi-Z390-i9-9900K/README.md

 * Advanced\System Agent (SA) Configuration\Graphics Configuration
     * Primary Display: PCIE
     * iGPU Multi-Monitor: Enabled (required for JPEG preview/quick look)
+* Advanced\APM Configuration
+    * ErP Ready: Enable (S4+S5) (to fix waking up after sleep - also keeps unmounted SATA drive asleep)

 ### Asus AI Overclocking
 A cooler score of 192 was calculated with the configured fans.
 The system crashes in Windows under load at values of 180+.
 Manually configuring a cooler score of 175 (38% overclocked) appears to be stable.
+Overclocking has been disabled to keep CPU temperatures low.

 ## Working
 * Mojave install boots successfully